baiyuanxiang/MMSplice/README.md

 #### 2. Prepare variant (VCF) file
 A correctly formatted VCF file will work with `MMSplice`, however the following steps will make it less prone to false positives:

 - Quality filtering.
-Low quality variants leads to unreliable predictions.
+Low quality variants lead to unreliable predictions.
 - Avoid presenting multiple variants in one line by splitting them into multiple lines.
-Example code to do it:
+Example code to do this:
   ```bash
   bcftools norm -m-both -o out.vcf in.vcf.gz
   ```